Call for Makers World Maker Faire New York 2018

 Corporate entities and/or established companies can visit our Sponsor Page or contact email@example.com.
 Positions fill quickly.

 - Details and descriptions of the entry categories can be found below.

 - You can fill out more than one proposal in one or more categories.

 - Before starting your application, select a quality photo of your project and yourself.

-- You will be able to edit your completed application using the new Maker Admin Tool.
+- You will be able to edit your completed application using the your Maker Faire Portal.
 A unique link will be sent to you after submitting your entry form.

 Entry InformationTo apply, choose the entry form above which best fits your proposal: Maker Exhibit, Performance, Presentation, Startup Company, or Sponsor.

 Immediately after submitting your application, you will be sent a confirmation letter with your Exhibit Name and ID number.
 If you have not received this letter, contact firstname.lastname@example.org.